 - Zinc: Topical or oral zinc supplementation may help decrease inflammatory papules.

-Over-the-counter solutions are almost always essential in the treatment of acne and have been found to be very effective, with increased efficacy when used in combination with other modalities.
+Over-the-counter options are often essential in the management of acne and may be effective, especially when used in combination with other approaches.

 - Benzoyl Peroxide: Benzoyl peroxide is an over-the-counter topical and an FDA-approved prescription for acne.
 It is effective against Cutibacterium acnes because of its bactericidal properties.